COMPASS: Complete Multimodal Fusion via Proxy Tokens and Shared Spaces for Ubiquitous Sensing: Introduction

-This mismatch is especially clear when fusion is viewed as a slot-based computation: the fusion operator learns to consume one representation per modality slot during training, but at inference time the number of inputs, their arrangement, and the resulting cross-modal interactions all change.
-Even feature-imputation methods do not fully resolve this, because a generated substitute may be plausible in feature space yet poorly matched to the interaction pattern expected by the fusion head.
+This mismatch becomes particularly clear when multimodal fusion is viewed as slot-based computation.
+Each modality corresponds to a canonical fusion slot, and the fusion operator learns to combine these slots during training.
+When a modality is absent, dropping its branch changes the interface received by the fusion head.
+Feature-imputation methods do not necessarily resolve this issue: a generated substitute may be plausible in the feature space but may still fail to match the slot semantics and interaction pattern expected by the downstream fusion computation.
+This observation motivates a different design question: instead of adapting the fusion head to every observed subset, can the canonical fusion interface be restored before prediction?

-To address this, we propose \sysName (\textbf{Com}plete Multimodal Fusion via \textbf{P}roxy Tokens \textbf{a}nd \textbf{S}hared \textbf{S}paces), a framework built on the principle of \emph{fusion completeness}: every modality slot is always populated by exactly one token, either a real token from an observed modality or a generated proxy token for a missing one.
-Modality-specific encoders produce heterogeneous feature sequences, which are projected into a shared latent space.
-For each missing target modality, \sysName uses directed source-to-target proxy generators to synthesize target-specific proxy tokens from each observed modality and aggregates them into a single replacement token, so the fusion head always receives the same $N$-slot input regardless of the missingness pattern~(see Fig.~\ref{fig:fusion_layouts}(d)).
+To address this question, we propose \sysName (\textbf{Com}plete Multimodal Fusion via \textbf{P}roxy Tokens \textbf{a}nd \textbf{S}hared \textbf{S}paces), an interface-complete fusion framework for missing-modality sensing.
+The name reflects two implementation components of our framework: proxy tokens provide compact substitutes for absent modality slots, and a shared latent space makes these substitutes compatible with real modality representations.
+The central design principle, however, is \emph{fusion completeness}: every modality slot is populated by exactly one token before prediction, either a real token from an observed modality or a proxy token completed from the available modalities.

-A key advantage of this design is that proxy generation is explicitly tied to the needs of fusion.
-The goal is not merely to reconstruct a visually or statistically plausible feature, but to produce a slot-filling representation that is compatible with the downstream fusion interface.
-To make this possible, we combine three complementary training signals: a proxy alignment loss that anchors generated proxies to the real target representations during synthetic masking, a shared-space regularization term that shapes the latent geometry for reliable cross-modal transfer, and a per-proxy discriminative loss that makes each generated token individually useful for the downstream task.
+Specifically, \sysName assigns each modality to a fixed canonical slot.
+Modality-specific encoders first produce heterogeneous feature sequences, which are then projected into a shared latent space.
+For each missing target modality, \sysName uses directed source-to-target proxy generators to estimate target-specific proxy tokens from the observed modalities.
+When multiple modalities are available, the source-specific estimates for the same missing target are aggregated into a single slot filler.
+Consequently, the fusion head always receives the same $N$-slot input structure, regardless of which modalities are observed, as illustrated in Fig.~\ref{fig:fusion_layouts}(d).